 Possible adverse reactions to this medicine

-The most commonly reported adverse reactions include cerebral edema, fever, hemiplegia (including hemiparesis), nausea, vomiting, loss of appetite and headache.
+The most commonly reported adverse reactions include newborn nausea, tachycardia, convulsion, excitation, abdominal bloating and coffee residual-like substance.
 If any of these symptoms occur, consult with your doctor or pharmacist.

 The symptoms described below are rarely seen as initial symptoms of the adverse reactions indicated in brackets.
 If any of these symptoms occur, stop taking this medicine and see your doctor immediately.

 - hives, facial pallor, cold sweat, dizziness, breathing difficulty, shortness of breath [shock, anaphylactic shock]